bdmendes/smockito/README.md

 ### What should I mock?

 A matter of personal taste.
-I would say - the bare minimum to increase your test surface.
+Arguably, the bare minimum to increase your test surface.
 If possible, use simple higher-order functions and/or traits to inject behaviour.
 Read the [Mockito wiki guide](https://github.com/mockito/mockito/wiki/How-to-write-good-tests) for more opinions on the matter.

 ### Is Smockito thread-safe?